goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

 ### :clap: Cleaning after ALL the tests.
-Not neccesserily after every run.
+Not necessarily after every run.
 The more data we have while the tests are running - The more it resembles the production perks

 ```javascript
   // After-all clean up (recommended)